 Me at the old studio in Indianapolis, 2008.
-After five long years of journeying I’m setting up space again at the new homestead, where I’ve been reading a lot of Wendell Berry’s writing.
-This rang out like a bell:
+After five long years of journeying I’m setting up studio space again at the new place.
+Leaving the homestead behind, where I read a lot of Wendell Berry’s writing, this still rings out like a bell:

 "I am a pilgrim, but my pilgrimage has been wandering and unmarked.
 Often what has looked like a straight line to me has been a circling or a doubling back.
 I have been in the Dark Wood of Error any number of times.
 I have known something of Hell, Purgatory, and Heaven, but not always in that order.
 The names of many snares and dangers have been made known to me, but I have seen them only in looking back.
 Often I have not known where I was going until I was already there.
 I have had my share of desires and goals, but my life has come to me or I have gone to it mainly by way of mistakes and surprises.
 Often I have received better than I deserved.
 Often my fairest hopes have rested on bad mistakes.
 I am an ignorant pilgrim, crossing a dark valley.
 And yet for a long time, looking back, I have been unable to shake off the feeling that I have been led - make of that what you will.” ~ Wendell Berry

 After The Harvest / Gabrielle Price Photography, 2002

 On this Harvest Moon evening, I include my favorite excerpt from Manifesto: The Mad Farmer Liberation Front by Wendell Berry:

 “Ask the questions that have no answers.
 Invest in the millennium.
 Plant sequoias.
 Say that your main crop is the forest that you did not plant, that you will not live to harvest.
 Say that the leaves are harvested when they have rotted into the mold.
 Call that profit.
 Prophesy such returns.
 Put your faith in the two inches of humus that will build under the trees every thousand years.